Texas Chainsaw Massacre True Story

 Chillingly, Gein’s ultimate goal, he told police, was to create a “woman suit” so that he could “become” his mother.
 After his arrest, he was deemed criminally insane and he spent the rest of his life in mental hospitals.

-It’s not difficult to see how the disturbing aspects of Gein’s life — an obsession with his mother, using human bodies to craft furniture, and wearing a mask made of human skin — worked their way into horror movies.
+It’s not difficult to see how the disturbing aspects of Gein’s life — an obsession with his mother, using human bodies to craft furniture, and wearing a mask made of human skin — worked their way into horror movies and earned him the unofficial title of the “real-life Leatherface.”

-How The True Story Of Elmer Wayne Henley Helped Influence The Texas Chainsaw Massacre
+How Elmer Wayne Henley And Dean Corll Helped Inspire The Texas Chain Saw Massacre

-In an interview with Texas Monthly, The Texas Chainsaw Massacre co-writer Kim Henkel explained that while Ed Gein served as a major source of inspiration for the horror film, there was another infamous killer who helped influence the writing of Leatherface: Elmer Wayne Henley.
+In an interview with Texas Monthly, The Texas Chain Saw Massacre co-writer Kim Henkel explained that while Ed Gein served as a major source of inspiration for the horror film, there was another infamous killer who helped influence the creation of Leatherface: Elmer Wayne Henley.

 “He was a young man who recruited victims for an older homosexual man,” Henkel said.
 “I saw some news report where Elmer Wayne was identifying bodies and their locations, and he was this skinny little ol’ seventeen-year-old, and he kind of puffed out his chest and said, ‘I did these crimes, and I’m gonna stand up and take it like a man.’
 Well, that struck me as interesting, that he had this conventional morality at that point.
 He wanted it known that, now that he was caught, he would do the right thing.
 So this kind of moral schizophrenia is something I tried to build into the characters.”